 The pilot test of the EDSCLS took place in 2015.
 The administration was conducted under "live" conditions of all components of the survey system (i.e., the survey instruments and the data collection, processing, and reporting tools).
 A convenience sample of 50 public schools that varied across key characteristics (region, locale, and racial composition) participated in the pilot test.
 The EDSCLS platform was tested at the state level (containing multiple districts in one platform), the district level (containing multiple schools in one platform), and the school level (containing only one school in the platform).
 All survey questionnaires were administered online through the EDSCLS platform.
 The data from the pilot test were used to refine the EDSCLS survey items and about one-third of the items were dropped after the pilot test.
-The final EDSCLS instruments have 74 items for students, 83 items for instructional staff and noninstructional staff (with 21 additional principal-only items27), and 40 items for parents.
+The final EDSCLS instruments have 74 items for students, 83 items for instructional staff and noninstructional staff (with 21 additional principal-only items1), and 40 items for parents.

-Based on the pilot data, school climate scales were created for 12 of the 13 topics28 and three domains covered by the EDSCLS for students,29 instructional staff, and noninstructional staff/principals (see appendix tables A1-A3 for a complete list of scaled items30 in each survey).
-Because most of the pilot schools did not administer the parent survey and those that did experienced low response rates, school climate scales were not created for the parent survey.
-Figure 1 shows the EDSCLS domains and topics, with their abbreviations in parentheses.
+Based on the pilot data, school climate scales were created for 12 of the 13 topics2 and three domains covered by the EDSCLS for students,3 instructional staff, and noninstructional staff/principals (see appendix tables A1-A3 for a complete list of scaled items4 in each survey).
+Because most of the pilot schools did not administer the parent survey and those that did experienced low response rates, school

-27 Principal-only items are not included in the noninstructional staff scales.
+1 Principal-only items are not included in the noninstructional staff scales.

-28 A scale is not planned for the emergency readiness/management topic.
+2A scale is not planned for the emergency readiness/management topic.

-29 Items for the physical health topic are not included in the student survey due to poor item performance in the pilot study.
+3Items for the physical health topic are not included in the student survey due to poor item performance in the pilot study.

-30 Domains or topics may also include stand-alone items that are not part of any scales.
+4Domains or topics may also include stand-alone items that are not part of any scales.